Getting to Space Faster with EMA Simulation and Measurement

 Benefits of EMA

 EMA offers a one-of-a-kind experience for those looking to head to space by offering both simulation and measurement services.
-Wilson says generally companies focus on one or the other which means their expertise is limited to either simulation or testing leading to oversight in both areas.
+Wilson says that both space measurement simulation and mesurement require expertise, but most companies only focu on one of them, leading to oversight in both areas.

 “If you only look at the simulation side you may miss certain factors that lead to inaccurate results,” Wilson says.
 “If you’re just look at testing, you’re not necessarily looking at the full picture.”